Celebrating the "Seasons of Life" of Bro. Benford Ward.

 God saw Ben's road was getting rough and limiting his ability to serve, so he gently transitioned him to his eternal home on Sunday, August 11, 2019 at 12 noon.
 His dedicated and loyal son and grandson, Alphonso (Butch) and Ryan respectively were present on his final day.

-To send flowers to Benford's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Benford Ward, please visit our floral store.